abandoned call (inbound)

 E.164 is the specification for a numeric telephone addressing scheme used by public switched telephone networks (PSTN) and various other data networks.
 E.164 numbers can address any phone connected to a PSTN.
 PureCloud converts E.164 numbers to other address formats so that a caller can dial a number and call phones that belong to digital networks.

-The PureCloud Edge device is hardware that is responsible for handling telephony events and media at the “edge” of the cloud network.
+The PureCloud Edge is responsible for handling telephony events and media at the “edge” of the cloud network.
 The Edge provides media processing, SIP, and telephony services for the PureCloud platform.
 For more information, refer to Edge documentation resources.

 An Edge group is a set of Edge devices that are connected through a high-bandwidth and low-latency network.
 Each Edge within a group connects directly to all other Edges within the same group, requiring no additional hops or mediators to communicate.